 The typical asking rate per listing is in the $50's per square foot per year.
-The Solana Beach region is going through a a rise in rates.
-In the last 3 months, the median rate went up $7 per sqft per year.
-That's a 15% rise in rent.
+The Solana Beach region is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $2 per sqft per year.
+That's a 3% decrease in rent.

-Compared to the rest of the San Diego market, the Solana Beach submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the San Diego market, the Solana Beach submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 7 listings have been posted online, which means office spaces are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 14% of the office spaces in the Solana Beach are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 4 listings have been posted online, which means spaces most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,780 sqft.
-Most properties in this market are around 3 floors.
-Most buildings in this region were built in 1986 and are Class A.
+Even though the median size is 2,920 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are approximately 3 floors.
+Most buildings in this market were built in 1988 and are Class A.